 This course is designed to expose students to various topics related to Theology and Ministry.
+This course may count as an elective for Biblical Studentes, Christian Ministries, and/or Christian thought depending on the content.
 (As announced)

 TM392 Service Component